jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

 ## Creating Multiple Stories for a Component in Storybook

-Let's head to `src/stories/index.js` and remove the current story that we have defined there, `with text` as it isn't telling too much of a story:
+Let's head to `src/stories/index.js` and remove the current story that we have defined there, `with text`, as it isn't telling too much of a story:

 ```javascript
 // stories/index.js